data-upstream/docs/README.md

 https://alpha.data-upstream.ch/

 2. Create Streams / Devices
-3. From the list, tab the magnifying device
+3. From the list, tab the magnifying glass
-4. use your first token from list for your device.
+4. Copy the token from your first entry in list

+## prepare your devices

 5. Set Headers appriately:
 {
   "Content-Type": "application/json",
   "Accept": "application/json",
   "X-Access-Token": "<YOUR TOKEN>"
 }
-6. Push any JSON to
+6. Push any valid JSON to
 https://db.alpha.data-upstream.ch/api/log_data